felix-clark/ndarray-glm/README.md

 ## Status

 This package is in early alpha and the interface is likely to undergo many changes.
-Functionality may change from one release to the next.
+Even the return value of certain functions may change from one release to the next.

 The regression algorithm uses iteratively re-weighted least squares (IRLS) with a step-halving procedure applied when the next iteration of guesses does not